soultanyousif/MUST-Former-Transformer-Based-Models-for-Multi-Modal-Flood-Mapping/README.md

 All variants use the **SegFormer MiT-B2** encoder (NVIDIA) with an MLP decoder head.
 Pre-trained ImageNet weights are used for the encoder.

-- Docker will be added soon

 ## Installation

+- Note: Docker will be added soon

 ```bash
 pip install torch torchvision torchaudio